 Minimal Impact on Problem-Solving

-Raw material supply and deviation in quality
+- Raw material supply and deviation in quality.

-This means that anywhere a problem is likely to occur, they implement a closed loop digital system like L2L’s CloudDISPATCH to streamline and solve problems at all levels.
-The good news is that CouldDISPATCH can integrate with every major MES solution in the market
+This means that, when a problem is likely to occur, these platforms implement a closed-loop digital system like L2L’s CloudDISPATCH to streamline and solve problems at all levels.
+(Plus, CouldDISPATCH can integrate with every major MES solution on the market.)

-There are four main aspects of the business that manufacturers have to deal with on the floor every day: Man, materials, machine, and methods.
+There are four main aspects of the business that manufacturers have to deal with on the floor every day: Man, materials, machine and methods.

 When to Focus on an MES Solution